mohammad-makkeh-anghami/lazy-promoter/README.md

   - **Run TV e2e tests** - Posts `/test-e2e tv` comment
   - **Run Web e2e tests** - Posts `/test-e2e web` comment
 - Shows loading and success states, just like the Promote button

+### Approve Button (argocd only)
+- Appears only on PR pages in `anghami/argocd`
+- Approves the PR in a single click using GitHub’s reviews API (`event: "APPROVE"`)
+- Shows loader and success/error states
+- Requirements and caveats:
+  - You must have permission to review in the repo
+  - You cannot approve your own PR
+  - Draft PRs cannot be approved

 ## Setup